apache/axis-axis2-java-core/modules/samples/quickstartaxiom/README.txt

 Building the Service
 ====================

-Type "ant" from Axis2_HOME/samples/quickstartaxiom directory.
+Type "ant generate.service" from Axis2_HOME/samples/quickstartaxiom directory.
+Then deploy the
+Axis2_HOME/samples/quickstartaxiom/build/StockQuoteService.aar

 Running the Client
 ==================

+Type ant run.client in the Axis2_HOME/samples/quickstartaxiom directory

 Help
 ====
 Please contact axis-user list (axis-user@ws.apache.org) if you have any trouble running the sample.